arathunku/nimrag/README.md

 1. Add tests for new function in [`test/nimrag_test.exs`]
 1. Define new [`Schematic`](https://github.com/mhanberg/schematic) schema in `Nimrag.Api`,
   and ensure all tests pass.

+### Data structure

+- Any method returning API's data returns it as a struct, with known fields.
+- When Garmin removes any of the fields, they'll be removed here too.
+- Garmin API is consistenly inconsistent where it comes to timestamps - sometimes they're formatted, sometimes they're unix timestamp, even for the fields on the same name.
+Nimrag changes all datetimes without timezone into NaiveDateTime "as is", and all "GMT" timestamps by Garmin are DateTime with Etc/UTC timezone.
+All fields with NaiveDateTime/DateTime end with `_at`

 ## License